Skip to main content

 UK Department of Environment, Food and Rural Affairs

-European Union - Travelling with pets and other animals in the EU
+European Union - Traveling with pets and other animals in the EU

 Australian Department of Agriculture and Water Resources

-Ministry for Primary Industries Manatū Ahu Matua Bringin Dogs to New Zealand
+Ministry for Primary Industries Manatū Ahu Matua Bringing Dogs to New Zealand

 UAE’s Ministry of Climate Change and Environment